CSA Steaua București (basketball): History

 After the Romanian Revolution, Baschet Club Steaua București was the first basketball club in Romania to turn private.
 However, after only a few years it went bankrupt, and CSA Steaua operated only a youth club for basketball, under the name of Clubul Sportiv Școlar Steaua București.

 In 2008, Steaua merged with BC Târgoviște and played again in the first division, under the name BC Steaua București.
 Turning on the new page in club's history, with Mladen Jojic as head coach, Steaua decided to compete in Divizia B with young team and mostly Romanian players, with the average age of 21.

 The team eventually returned to the highest level in Romania.
 In 2011, the team reached the Romanian Cup Final, which was the first time in a long time that the team played for a trophy.

 In 2013, the team merged with CSM Bucharest and a new team name was found in CSM Steaua Bucharest.

 In the 2015–16 season, the newly formed team would make its debut in Europe through the Eurocup.

 Fans

-Steaua Bucuresti sports sections are famous by large fans database.
-With the biggest crown size in Romania, mostly dedicated to football and basketball club.

-Currently Steaua's supporters are not led by a single group.
-The tendency nowadays is to form several small groups who play their own part.
-The most important part of them are located in the Peluza Nord (North End), some others taking their place in the Peluza Sud (South End).
-Because of different attitudes towards the team and the game (PS are usually tougher and more severe in which regards the game and often not so patient), there have lately been quite a few conflicts between the two.
-The groups at the PS (Ultras, Glas, Vacarm, Stil Ostil, Banda Ultra, Era, Outlaws, Hunters, South Boys) even officially ceased activity for a while because of conflicts like these with the more numerous PN.
-Groups inside Peluza Nord include Tineretului Korp, Titan Boys, Nucleo, Gruppo Tei, Skins Berceni, Insurgenții, Armata 47, Ultras Colentina, Gruppo Voluntari Est, Roosters.

-It is rather difficult to assign Steaua fans a certain style.
-They are described by the typical Italian style, common in different respects to all Romanian groups of fans, with many choreographies, banners, flags, doubleholders and flags swinging in the air.
+Steaua Bucharest's basketball games often struggle to attract a large audience, partly due to the club's greater historical and cultural association with its football team, which has a more passionate following.
+While basketball enjoys popularity in Romania, it competes with other sports and entertainment options for spectators' attention.
+Despite the lower turnout, the occasional presence of the ultras from Peluza Sud brings an electric atmosphere to the games.